Please ensure Javascript is enabled for purposes of website accessibility

 Listen to this article

-Multiple workers were injured in an electrical explosion Monday morning at the Medical Center Metro station in , authorities said.
+Multiple workers were injured in an electrical incident Monday morning at the Medical Center Metro station in , authorities said.

 Rescue vehicles sped to the station just before 8 a.m., snarling traffic along Rockville Pike near the National Institutes of Health, but the station remained open to rail passengers.

 The workers had been in an electrical shaft or vault at the station, said Pete Piringer, spokesman for the Fire and Rescue Service.
-One of them was taken to a hospital as a “priority one” patient with shocks or burns, Piringer said.
-Two others were transported in serious condition.
+One of them came into contact with an electrical current, and two others were injured as they came to his aid, according to preliminary reports.
+The most severely injured worker was taken to a hospital as a “priority one” patient with shocks or burns, Piringer said.
+The two others were transported in serious condition.